A Unified Deep Learning Framework for Motion Correction in Medical Imaging: Methodology

 where $\lambda$ denotes the weight parameter balancing the effect of both domains, and $\odot$ is a spherical linear interpolation operator.
 Here, $Q_I$ and $Q_G$ denote the rigid transformations estimated from images and segmentations separately.
 In this work, we apply distance transform to segmentation maps to represent the most straightforward geometric shape of images.
 Other intensity-invariant shape descriptors~\cite{vranic20013d,khotanzad1990invariant} can be easily integrated into our framework as well.

-After obtaining the multimodal rigid transformation $\pmb{Q}$, for deformation estimation we estimate $\tilde{v}^I_0$ and $\tilde{v}^G_0$ (representing the transformation fields) in the spatial domain for images and segmentations respectively.
-The derivation of a multimodal velocity field is not the primary objective of this work.
-Instead, we formalize the multimodal objective function for optimization as follows,
+After obtaining the hybrid rigid transformation $\pmb{Q}$, for deformation estimation we estimate $\tilde{v}^I_0$ and $\tilde{v}^G_0$ (representing the transformation fields) in the spatial domain for images and segmentations respectively.
+The derivation of a hybrid velocity field is not the primary objective of this work.
+Instead, we formalize the hybrid objective function for optimization as follows,